by Leslie Layton & Natalie Hanson

 Where to go in a storm

 The availability of beds in congregate shelters can vary with weather patterns.
-Today, for example, there were only five available beds in the Jesus Center’s men’s dorm and there were none in the women’s dorm.
+Today, for example, there were only five available beds in the Jesus Center’s men’s shelter and none in the women’s.
 There were 19 open beds at the Torres Shelter and 15 pallet shelters available at the village called Genesis.

 But some homeless people are ineligible for those shelter options or unwilling to comply with the rules that are imposed.
 District 4 City Councilmember Addison Winslow released a statement in October, arguing that in practical terms, shelter availability isn’t as “abundant” as the City suggests.